lawrennd/finx/README.md

 - No financial data is sent to external services
 - All processing happens locally on your machine
 - Sensitive files are excluded from version control by default
+- Test data is included in the repository but contains no real personal or financial information
+  - Test documents are empty PDFs or contain only example data
+  - Real documents should be stored outside the repository
+  - The `.gitignore` file is configured to exclude real documents while keeping test data

 ## Contributing